xiaomeixw/Library-Everyday-Gitbook/README.md

 #### website

 - _[http://droidcon.de/](http://gank.io/) --- (started in 2008 in Berlin) : Droidcon is the franchise name for a series of commercial conferences in Europe, focused on software development for Google's Android smartphone framework.
-The Droidcon conferences are the largest Android developer conferences held outside the USA.
-[Android技术交流公开活动组织]._
+The Droidcon conferences are the largest Android developer conferences held outside the USA. [欧洲最大的Android技术交流公开活动组织]._

 	![](http://i.imgur.com/KwZofxt.png)